evilsocket/ergo/README.md

 3. `train.py`, for the training algorithm.

-By default, ergo will simply read the dataset as a CSV file, build a small neural network with 10 inputs, two hidden layers of 30 neurons each and 2 outputs and use a pretty standard training algorithm.
-You can see a complete (and more complex) example on the [planes-detector](https://github.com/evilsocket/ergo-planes-detector) project repository.
+By default, ergo will simply read the dataset as a CSV file, build a small neural network with 10 inputs, two hidden layers of 30 neurons each and 2 outputs and use a pretty standard training algorithm. **You can see a complete (and more complex) example on the [planes-detector](https://github.com/evilsocket/ergo-planes-detector) project repository**.

 After defining the model structure and the training process, you can import a CSV dataset (first column must be the label) and start training using 2 GPUs: